Jamie loves writing about DIY projects, decorating on a budget, craft ideas, and creative ways to reuse and upcycle products.

 Vegetable Ivory Buttons

-Vegetable ivory became the choice button for men's jackets which was introduced during that time and replaced old dress coats.
+Vegetable ivory became the choice button for men's jackets, which were introduced during that time and replaced old dress coats.
 Their production peaked from 1870 until 1920.
-The Vegetable Ivory buttons you can find today have a variety of different looks.
-Some are carved, pressed with fine lined patterns, painted or some have a shiny, mottled look.
-Some were dyed with other colors and some had cloth or even glass mounted on them.
-Although plastic buttons have largely taken over, Vegetable Ivory buttons are still manufactured and used today.
+The vegetable ivory buttons you can find today have a variety of different looks.
+Some are carved, pressed with fine-lined patterns, painted, or have a shiny, mottled look.
+Some were dyed with other colors, and some had cloth or even glass mounted on them.
+Although plastic buttons have largely taken over, vegetable ivory buttons are still manufactured and used today.

 Some metal buttons were ornamental, and some were embossed with patterns or pictures.
-There are metal buttons from the revolutionary war through the civil war era that were on military uniforms.
+There are metal buttons from the Revolutionary War through the Civil War era that were on military uniforms.
 Many of these have military symbols on them.
-There are actually many of these metal "picture" type buttons.
+There are actually many of these metal "picture"-type buttons.
 Sometimes they will have writing on the back.
 This will help with identifying them.

 You may need to clean them off with a polishing cloth to see what metal they are but be gentle on painted metal buttons so you won't rub the paint off.
 A button made of pewter will leave a mark on white paper if you scrape it across the paper.
 There are tons of different pictures on metal buttons.
-To see which ones are most collectable, look for books or guides on identifying what the pictures represent.
+To see which ones are most collectible, look for books or guides on identifying what the pictures represent.

 Art Deco styles started to appear during the Art Deco period.
-Through the years the button production slowed and then started again and skilled button makers refined their skills.
+Through the years, the button production slowed and then started again, and skilled button makers refined their skills.
 Some of the most beautiful, colorful glass buttons came from Czechoslovakia.
-Today many vintage glass buttons are referred to as Czech glass.
+Today, many vintage glass buttons are referred to as Czech glass.

-I've seen several different suggestions to clean these.
-One was if the button is just plain glass that washing in mild soap and water is fine but the ones that have a iridescent finish or may have a coating, just wipe gently with a soft cloth.
+I've seen several different suggestions for cleaning these.
+One was if the button is just plain glass, washing in mild soap and water is fine, but the ones that have an iridescent finish or may have a coating should simply be wiped gently with a soft cloth.

-These are all sew through buttons and many had stencil-like patterns or colored decals on them.
+These are all sew through buttons, and many had stencil-like patterns or colored decals on them.
 They have that smooth porcelain feel to them.
-Many of the older ones from the Victorian era were more plain.
-Clean using a soft bristled toothbrush and then wipe and polish with a soft cloth.
+Many of the older ones from the Victorian era were plainer.

 Mother of Pearl Shell Buttons

-You can clean these using a soft toothbrush and then polishing with a little bit of mineral oil.
+You can clean these using a soft toothbrush and then polish them with a little mineral oil.
 They say not to wash these with mild soaps and water because it will cause the colorful layer to come off.
 Using mineral oil and wiping them with a soft cloth will help restore their beautiful luster.

 Bone buttons were heavier than plastic buttons.
 They are comparable to glass buttons as far as weight.
-They will have uneven holes and inside the holes will be a brownish color.
-They can have up to three holes but the button holes will not be close together.
+They will have uneven holes, and inside the holes will be a brownish color.
+They can have up to three holes, but the buttonholes will not be close together.
 Many will have two holes widely spaced apart.